 "Putting Children First"

-Here at Winnall Primary School the children are shared into 4 houses: Bedivere (blue house), Gawain (red house), Lamorak (Green house) and Tristan (Yellow house).
+Here at Winnall Primary School the children are divided into four houses: Bedivere (blue house), Gawain (red house), Lamorak (Green house) and Tristan (Yellow house).
 Each house has children from every class and siblings are put into the same house.

 House afternoon to launch our school values

-During week 1 of this term (September 2015) we enjoyed a particularly exciting 'House' activity afternoon.
+During week one of school year (September) we enjoyed a particularly exciting 'House' activity afternoon.
 Children from Year 1 through to Year 6 joined together as house teams to understand each of our core values and understand how they impact us as individuals and our school.
 Our core values are: Belief (Bedivere), Nurture (Tristan), Perseverance (Gawain) and Respect (Lamorak).